How to send SMS over HTTPS API

 Absolutely!
 Ozeki allows you to customize the time it waits for a response from a webpage after forwarding an SMS message via HTTP.
 Here's how to adjust this setting:

-• Navigate to the HTTP Connection Tab: Look for a tab labeled "HTTP Connection" or similar within the configuration form.
+- Navigate to the HTTP Connection Tab: Look for a tab labelled "HTTP Connection" or similar within the configuration form.

 More information